Evan G. Greenberg: ACE/Chubb

 Greenberg joined ACE in November 2001 to lead the company's overseas unit.
 In June 2003, he was promoted to president and chief operating officer, and in May 2004, was named CEO.
 In May 2007, he was elected Chairman of ACE.

 Following his promotion to CEO, Greenberg grew the company both through expansion of existing operations and through a strategy of acquisitions, acquiring 15 companies by 2015.
 In July 2015, Greenberg led a deal for ACE to acquire the insurance company Chubb for $28.3 billion, which was the largest merger deal in property and casualty insurance history.
 Shortly prior to the deal, he broke his ankle in a horse riding accident, and he worked on the merger while recovering.
 When the deal became official in January 2016, ACE adopted the Chubb name globally and Greenberg became chairman and CEO of Chubb.
 By 2021, Greenberg was credited in the media for having grown Chubb to the second-largest publicly listed insurance company in the U.S. and the largest non-injury insurer in the U.S. based on market value.
 As part of the acquisition plan to continue growing Chubb, he led an attempted acquisition bid for The Hartford in 2021.
 After making three offers that were each declined, he stated that Chubb would not continue to pursue the acquisition.

 Following the merger, Greenberg has sought to grow Chubb's presence in Asia.
 He led the company's push to increase its holdings in Huatai Insurance, a China-based insurance company, by pursuing a regulatory change in China that would allow Chubb to become Huatai's majority owner.
 Officials passed the change in 2019 and Chubb gained majority ownership of Huatai in 2022.

 In 2021, he led the company's acquisition of Cigna Group's Asian businesses that focused on health and accident insurance.

 In 2023, Greenberg's total compensation from Chubb was $27.7 million, representing a CEO-to-median worker pay ratio of 452-to-1.
 In 2024, Greenberg's compensation rose to $30.1 million.
+In June 2026, Barron's named Greenberg one of its Top 25 CEOs of 2026.
+In a profile by financial journalist Andrew Bary, the publication described Chubb under Greenberg's leadership as a property and casualty insurance "masterpiece," noting that since the 2015 ACE–Chubb merger, the company had "consistently beaten its peers in profitability as measured by underwriting performance."